School Political History Trip to Dublin

 Kilmainham Gaol has borne witness to many of the most important events in Irish history since it opened in 1796.
 Although it housed its fair share of criminals, it is most notable for holding some of the leading figures in Irish nationalism; from Henry Joy McCracken, founder of the United Irishmen, to William Smith O'Brien and Thomas Francis Meagher, leaders of the Young Irelanders rebellion of 18...

 Glasnevin Cemetery was opened to the public in 1832 and is the largest non-denominational cemetery in Ireland.
-Until its opening, Irish Catholics had no cemeteries in which they could bury their dead according to their normal practices, as there were, at that time, severe restrictions on the public performance of Catholic ceremonies.
-It is now the final resting place of many of those who shaped mo...
+Until its opening, Irish Catholics had no cemeteries in which they could bury their dead according to their normal practices as there were, at that time, severe restrictions on the public performance of Catholic ceremonies.
+It is now the final resting place of many of those who shaped mod...

-In continuous occupation since its establishment in 1204 AD, Dublin Castle has played a prominent role in Ireland's history.Today, this prestigious city centre site is host to state-of-the-art conference and dining facilities.The State Apartments are among the most prestigious State rooms in the country and are open for guided tours.
+In continuous occupation since its establishment in 1204 AD, Dublin Castle has played a prominent role in Ireland's history.Today, this prestigious city centre site is host to state-of-the-art conference and dining facilities, whilst its State Apartments are among the most prestigious state rooms in the country.
+These are open for guided tours daily.